nucleotides/database-server/doc/database.md

     "default".

   * **sha256** - INT.
-The SHA256 digest of the Docker image file system layers, used to differentiate between builds of the same image.
+The SHA256 digest of the Docker image file system layers, used to differentiate between difference versions images with the same name.

   * **active** - BOOLEAN.
 States whether the image should still be benchmarked.
     A false value indicates the image is deprecated.
+An image may be deprecated because it is no longer support, or more likely because a new version is created.
+Differences in versions of images with the same name are identified by sha256 field.

+There is table constraint that combinations of image_type_id, name, task, sha256 should be unique.
+This ensures there are no duplicated Docker image tasks.

 ## Sequencing Data